Antarctic Peninsula: Geography

 The peninsula is very mountainous, its highest peaks rising to about 2800 m.
-Notable peaks on the peninsula include Deschanel Peak, Mounts Castro, Coman, Gilbert, Jackson, William, Owen, Scott, and Hope, which is the highest point at 3239 m, Mount William, Mount Owen and Mount Scott.
+Notable peaks on the peninsula include Deschanel Peak, Mounts Castro, Coman, Gilbert, Jackson, William, Owen, Scott, and Hope, which is the highest point at 3239 m,.
 These mountains are considered to be a continuation of the Andes of South America, with a submarine spine or ridge connecting the two.
 This is the basis for the position advanced by Chile and Argentina for their territorial claims.
 The Scotia Arc is the island arc system that links the mountains of the Antarctic Peninsula to those of Tierra del Fuego.

 There are various volcanoes in the islands around the Antarctic Peninsula.
 This volcanism is related to extensional tectonics in Bransfield Rift to the west and Larsen Rift to the east.

 The landscape of the peninsula is typical Antarctic tundra.
 The peninsula has a sharp elevation gradient, with glaciers flowing into the Larsen Ice Shelf, which experienced significant breakup in 2002.
 Other ice shelves on the peninsula include the George VI, Wilkins, Wordie and Bach Ice Shelves.
 The Filchner-Ronne Ice Shelf lies to the east of the peninsula.

 Islands along the peninsula are mostly ice-covered and connected to the land by pack ice.
 Separating the peninsula from nearby islands are the Antarctic Sound, Erebus and Terror Gulf, George VI Sound, Gerlache Strait and the Lemaire Channel.
 The Lemaire Channel is a popular destination for tourist cruise ships that visit Antarctica.
 Further to the west lies the Bellingshausen Sea and in the north is the Scotia Sea.
 The Antarctic Peninsula and Cape Horn create a funneling effect, which channels the winds into the relatively narrow Drake Passage.